evanpurkhiser/prolink-tools/server/README.md

   player IDs in your setup.

   This may be null if the `player_id` has not yet been configured.

+#### Event history configuration

+- `history_ttl`

+  The time in seconds that events in the event history should persist until they are removed from history.
+This defaults to 4 hours.

 #### `mix_status` configuration